skhanal0313/DSTS_assignment_1/readme.md

-# DSTS Assignment 1
+# DSTS Assignment 1: Predictive Modelling of Eating-Out Problem

 ## Author: Sujan Khanal
-**University ID**: U3258630
+**University ID**: u3258630

-This repository contains the source code and relevant files for DSTS Assignment 1, which involves creating and deploying machine learning models for regression and classification, along with a Tableau dashboard visualization.
-It also includes the necessary Docker setup for containerizing the application.
+This repository contains the source code and relevant files for DSTS Assignment 1: Predictive Modelling of Eating-Out Problem, which involves creating and deploying machine learning models for regression and classification, along with a Tableau dashboard visualization.
+There is also the implementation of Docker Hub and Git Hub along with their list of commands and links.

 ---